damned-me/damned-me/README.md

 ### Hi there 👋

 I'm damned or dmnd for short.

 ⚡ I'm CTF player with the `dcode-us` team (with @LukeGix)

 🌱 I'm studying security of computer systems and networks

-🔭 I'm working with a swedish startup as a security specialist

 ✍ Languages I've worked with
 - C/C++